Chalarangelo/30-seconds-of-code/snippets/fullscreen.md

 The `:fullscreen` CSS pseudo-element represents an element that's displayed when the browser is in fullscreen mode.

+- `:fullscreen` CSS pseudo-element selector is used to select and style an element that is being displayed in fullscreen mode.

 ```html
 <div class="container">
   <p><em>Click the button below to enter the element into fullscreen mode. </em></p>